kiavashp/kiavashp.github.io/docs/_words/rogue.md

 Now, with that out of the way, at first I honestly didn't think anything of the discolored patches.
 Firstly, because the only light down there was from the massive flames shooting out the bottom of the ship, which was creating all types of weird shadows and highlights in the ice.
 And secondly, they were so faint I could barely see them.
 I could have been imagining it and I would have no way of knowing for sure.

-But then I realized those black marks, and what I thought were shadows, looked to be charred.
+But then I realized those black marks and what I thought were shadows actually looked to be charred.
 Of course my brain went straight to "organic material burning."
 Because what the hell else would it be?
 To be clear: I don't know, I'm not a scientist.
 Not by training anyway.

 Then I started noticing bigger... objects?
 Pale blobs the size of grapes, and about as smooth too.
-Some with protrusions, most completely clear but looking to contain internal surfaces that scattered the light in ways the surrounding ice didn't seem to.
+Some with protrusions, almost completely clear but looking to contain internal surfaces that scattered the light in ways the surrounding ice didn't.

 "Are you seeing this?"
 I called out, but got no response.